Farmers can grow a wide variety of field vegetables in British Columbia, thanks to a moderate climate, fertile soils and access to good water.

 Growing these high-volume storage crops requires quota, which is allocated based on a combination of the five-year average of growers and additional annual demand in the marketplace.
 Unless the grower has been exempted, regulated crops are marketed through a designated agency of the BC Vegetable Marketing Commission.

 Fresh-market vegetables are mostly unregulated in B.C.
 This includes sweet corn, cole crops (e.g., broccoli), cucurbits (e.g., squash) and leafy vegetables.
-An exception is lettuce grown on Vancouver Island.

 The Canadian Food Inspection Agency has a mandate to ensure a safe food supply for everyone in Canada.
 Other local, provincial and federal legislation and regulations apply.